priyaasrini/priyaasrini.github.io/index.md

 ---

-This is a jekyll based resume template.
-You can find the full source code on [GitHub](https://github.com/bk2dcradle/researcher)
+<small> This is a jekyll based resume template.
+You can find the full source code on [GitHub](https://github.com/bk2dcradle/researcher) </small>